venopyX/TeleNotif/USAGE.md

-# TeleNotif Usage Guide
+# Telegrify Usage Guide

-Complete guide for using TeleNotif in your projects.
+Complete guide for using Telegrify in your projects.

 ## Table of Contents